adafruit/makecode-newsletter/_drafts/template.md

 Editors:
 [ ] change the date and title above
 [ ] Top Link Last Month
+[ ] Change mmdd to newsletter publish date

-Template Updated 5/14/20 by Anne
+Template Updated 11/11/2020 by Anne

 ## The MakeCode Newsletter